 The Deco has slightly more processing power, and one of its 5GHz bands has higher Wi-Fi specs.
 Most importantly, it comes with a 2.5Gbps auto-sensing port and supports the 160MHz channel bandwidth.
 It's slated to be faster, at least at the router unit.

 The Orbi has more network ports and supports Link Aggregation on the WAN side.
 When working with a supported modem, you can combine its WAN port and LAN1 into a 2Gbps WAN connection.

 The TP-Link, on the other hand, like all Deco hardware, requires the mobile app to work.
 You can't set up or manage your network without a live internet connection.
 As a result, it's more of a privacy risk.

-The Deco does have a web interface, but it’s purposely neutered to include just a few basic functions, such as status viewing or firmware update.
+The Deco does have a web interface, but it's purposely neutered to include just a few essential functions, such as status viewing or firmware update.

 Both the Deco and Orbi come with add-on subscription-based online protection features called HomeShield Pro and Netgear Armor, that cost around $70/year.
 That of the Netgear is much more comprehensive and also includes protection software for multiple devices.

 I tested both in a wireless setup.